binlecode/example-oauth2-fastapi/README.md

 - iat: issued at, the time the token is issued

 When OAuth request contains `openid` scope, the above properties should be present in returned access token.
+For additional user information, there are two common implementation options:

+- include an `idToken` in the access token payload
+- use this access token to access `userinfo` endpoint to retrieve user info

-In addition, OpenID Connect provides a set of standard claims that can be included in the ID token, such as the user's name, email address, and preferred language.
+OpenID Connect provides a set of standard claims that can be included in the ID token, such as the user's name, email address, and preferred language.
 Additional custom claims can be added too.

 Besides ID token, OpenID Connect protocol also defines a well-known discovery endpoint, `<domain>/.well-known/openid-configuration`.